Fanconi syndrome: Inherited

 Cystinosis is the most common cause of Fanconi syndrome in children.

 Other recognised causes are Wilson's disease (a genetically inherited condition of copper metabolism), Lowe syndrome, tyrosinemia (type I), galactosemia, glycogen storage diseases, and hereditary fructose intolerance.

 Two forms, Dent's disease and Lowe syndrome, are X linked.

 A recently described form of this disease is due to a mutation in the peroxisomal protein EHHADH.
 This mutation misdirects the EHHADH to the mitochondria.
 This interferes with respiratory complex I and with beta oxidation of fatty acids.
 The result is a decrease in the ability of the mitochondria to produce ATP.

 It was shown that a specific mutation (R76W) of HNF4A, a gene encoding a transcription factor, causes Fanconi syndrome in human.
 In the kidney, HNF4A is expressed in the proximal tubules specifically.
 Deletion of Hnf4a in the developing mouse kidney caused Fanconi syndrome phenotypes including polyruia, polydipsia, glycosuria, and phosphaturia.
 The Hnf4a mutant kidney showed a defect in the formation of proximal tubules.

 Acquired

 It is possible to acquire this disease later in life.

 Causes include ingesting expired tetracyclines (where tetracycline changes to form epitetracycline and anhydrotetracycline which damage the proximal tubule), and as a side effect of tenofovir in cases of pre-existing renal impairment.
 In the HIV population, Fanconi syndrome can develop secondary to the use of an antiretroviral regimen containing tenofovir and didanosine.

 Lead poisoning also leads to Fanconi syndrome.

 Multiple myeloma or monoclonal gammopathy of undetermined significance can also cause the condition.

-Additionally, Fanconi Syndrome can develop as a secondary or tertiary effect of certain autoimmune disorders.
+Additionally, Fanconi syndrome can develop as a secondary or tertiary effect of certain autoimmune disorders.

 Diagnosis

-Urine routine, might not be completely reliable but is an important indicator.
+Fanconi syndrome is diagnosed through a combination of physical examination, blood and urine tests, and potentially genetic testing.
+Key findings include high levels of glucose, amino acids, and phosphate in the urine despite normal or low blood levels of these substances, and low levels of phosphate, bicarbonate, and potassium in the blood.